 Taking this into account, how can organizations set up Raspberry Pi to serve task workers?

 Raspberry Pi is actually the best fit for this user group.
 Why is this so?
 Firstly, they do not need heavy processing functions.
 Next, their work involves relatively lower frame rates as compared to knowledge workers and power users.
-The Raspberry Pi works well as an embedded systems platform which users can configure to run tasks without codec decompression.
+The Raspberry Pi works well as an embedded systems platform that users can configure to run tasks without codec decompression.
 You can also use it to get projects with low computational power up and running with only a few clicks.
 So, what you have is an ideal Thin Client for places with a large number of task workers.
 This is because it keeps VDI device investment and maintenance at a minimum.

 Tip: knowledge and power users should go for higher-end Thin or Zero Clients.
 These solutions assist tasks that demand features like multiple ports and dual, triple or quad monitor support.